mysql/mysql-ndb-operator/README.md

 BASEDIR=<basedir> IMAGE_TAG=<build-tag> make ndb-container-image
 ```

-## Running
+## Running Operator

 **Prerequisite**: operator built, docker images built and made available in kubernetes

 ### Install using helm

-Ndb operator comes with a helm chart that can install the CRDs and deploy the operator in the K8s cluster.
+Ndb operator comes with a helm chart that can install the CRDs and deploy the operator and webhooks in the K8s cluster.

 ```sh
 # Install the ndb operator and other resources in the default namespace